BYU-ODH/native-news/README.md

 ### url-grabber.py
 This script finds all the locations of the `tar` files for the Chronicling America website.
 It would be a first step if we wanted to bulk download all the data in the data set.
 It saves its output to `tarfiles.txt`.
 This was the first step I took in this project and I subsequently abandoned this line of work.
 An intermediary step is the creation of `chronicling-atom.txt`.

+### visualize-terms.py
+This script takes the output of `search.py` and creates graphs for the weekly appearance of key terms in the corpus.
+It saves its output to the `images` folder.

 ## Folders

+### 2-jan-issues
+This folder has the output of the `find_2jan.py` script.
+It is a collection of all newspaper issues that were published on 1891-01-02.

 ### atom-data
 This folder has the output of the `atom-harvester.py` script.
 It is a collection of 3,838 atom/XML files.

 ### combined-ocr
 This folder has the output of the `ocr-combiner.py` script.
 It is a collection of individual issues of newspaper issues.

+### images
+This folder has the output of the `visualize-terms.py` script.
+It is a collection of maps of key terms over time.

 ### ocr-html
 This folder has the output of the `ocr-harvester.py` script.
 It is a collection of 76k HTML files downloaded from the Chronicling America website. **N.B.
 If re-running the scripts, this folder would be unnecessary.**